 Okay, so there seems to be a lot of hospital infection, are there things being done to fix things and how successful are they?
 Well, the answer to that question is yes and no. Some former infectious problems have been made better.
 For example post-surgical infection has been greatly reduced and infection from "central line placement" has been vastly decreased.
 Better practices to ensure sanitary conditions in health care providers interaction with patients has helped.
 The CDC has laid out a strategy for reducing HAI's.http://www.health.gov/hai/prevent_hai.asp

 The bottom line, there is still a huge problem and one has to be wary when hospitalized and attentive to changes in the patient's state.

 Which leads to the question of whether or not hospital acquired infections are "medical malpractice" or "medical negligence"?
 Can one bring a successful law suit for death or permanent injury stemming from hospital acquired infection?

 The answer to that question is a case by case matter.
 Oddly the prevalence of HAI makes defense of such cases easier.
 On the one hand the public perceives that one goes to the hospital to get better not worse.
 On the other hand the hospitals are having such difficulty stopping the more frequent infections such as Clostridium difficile (or C. diff) and methicillin-resistant staphylococcus aureus (MRSA), that they can attempt to rely on patient's assumption of such risks as a defense.

 In other words because the infection problems are now public knowledge, they have become a "known risk".
-The most important take away is that serious infection cases bear review from attorneys experienced in such cases.
+The most important take away is that serious infection cases bear review from a medical malpractice lawyer experienced in such cases.
 If you live in the Laurel, Maryland area or in greater Prince George's County and have concerns about such a case, give us a call at (301) 317-1001.